coreos/docs/kubernetes/service-dependencies.md

 # Service startup dependencies

-Service startup often demands an order of operations for functional dependencies.
-For instance your application depends on a caching system, without the caching container the entire service will fall on it's face.
-The simplest solution to this problem is to create a service dependency in which one container only starts after another has successfully begun running.
+Services often depend on other services, and must start in a certain order.
+For example, an application that depends on a caching system should start after the cache. fleet and Kubernetes express such dependencies in different ways, but achive the same effect of controlling the order in which applications are executed.

 ## fleet: ExecStartPre

 Fleet uses the systemd `ExecStartPre` `[Service]` directive [to ensure a command is run before a service starts][fleet-exec-pre], and the `Requires` `[Unit]` directive to ensure a dependency unit is running before a unit starts.

-For instance one might create a file `myapp.service` which looks like this:
+For instance, one might create a unit file `myapp.service`:

 ```
 [Unit]